ballerburg9005/android-tvbox-2-linux-pc-and-server/get-dtb-file.md

 dtc -O dts dtb.img -o dtbs.txt # verifies that it worked
 ```

-If no DTB file shows up on binwalk, then the DTB file is part of the Android kernel.
+???If no DTB file shows up on binwalk, then the DTB file might be part of the Android kernel.
 Download [extract-dtb](https://github.com/PabloCastellano/extract-dtb) for this.

 ```
 binwalk /dev/mmcblk0